benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q268.png)

-(Assuming that at least one of the _tf.till_ values is not empty).
+(Assuming that at least one of the _tf.till_ values is not empty.
+See also note under Q11).
 Note the red comparison operator.

 ## Enumerated Properties